 Come enjoy the monthly Nashville MB series as the cozy taproom at Kilter Brewing Co. transforms into a Nashville-style Writers Round.
 Each month features intimate performances by four of Manitoba’s finest songwriters who will share their songs in turn.
 One performs a song, followed by the next writer, and the next, and so on.
 Each songwriter might join in with the others, add harmonies, contribute a guitar riff, or just listen.
 Writers talk about how and why they wrote the songs, and there are always lively stories and interaction between the writers.

-Join us on Thursday of January 8 for another Writer’s Round featuring a new lineup of songwriters.
-Join our host KWIAT with Fernanda, Fuller Hull, and Lady of the Red for another night of endearing stories, hearty laughs, and killer tunes.
+Join us on the first Thursday of the month for another Writer’s Round featuring a new lineup of songwriters.
+Join our host KWIAT with Rein, Lotai, and YBK Shakur for another night of endearing stories, hearty laughs, and killer tunes.

 All ages welcome!
 Children must be accompanied by a parent or guardian.